pb-10/MovieBox/README.md

-# MovieBox
-A movie streaming application on Flutter.
+A movie streaming app built using Flutter.